-You can do this by offering a treat and pairing it with a verbal cue, like “Open.”
-Keep repeating this until your dog starts opening his mouth, using the verbal cue without using a treat as a lure.
+You can do this by offering a treat and pairing it with a verbal command, like “open.”
+Keep repeating this until your dog starts opening his mouth, using the verbal command without using a treat as a lure.

 There are a couple of ways you can teach your dog to take it.
-One is to pair the verbal cue “Take it” with giving your dog an object he wants.
-Or, whenever he takes something you want him to take, use the verbal cue.
-Repeat either (or both) of these so your dog can get comfortable with the cue and so you can use it while teaching fetch.
+One is to pair the verbal command “take it” with giving your dog an object he wants.
+Or, whenever he takes something you want him to take, use the verbal command.
+Repeat either (or both) of these so your dog can get comfortable with the command and so you can use it while teaching fetch.

 For this one, you’ll want to first give your dog a toy that he only kind of likes.
-Then, offer him a high-value treat (like his favorite treat or a piece of plain boiled chicken) while using the verbal cue “Drop it.”
+Then, offer him a high-value treat (like his favorite treat or a piece of plain boiled chicken) while using the verbal command “drop it.”
 Keep repeating until your dog drops his toy without being offered a treat.

-- Teach your dog to pick something off of the floor.
+Teach your dog to pick something up off the floor.

 Put a low-value toy next to your dog on the floor.
 Reward your dog each time he gets closer to putting the object in his mouth.
-Once he puts it in his mouth and lifts it up, reward him generously and pair the behavior with a verbal cue, like “Pick it up.”
+Once he puts it in his mouth and lifts it up, reward him generously and pair the behavior with a verbal command, like “pick it up.”

 This should come naturally to your dog, but if not, you can definitely teach this behavior by rewarding your dog every time he puts the object in his mouth after throwing it a short distance across the room.

-You can teach your dog to come to you by pairing the cue with the behavior.
-So, every time your dog is running towards you on his own, say the cue before your dog reaches you and reward your dog generously when he does.
+You can teach your dog to come to you (aka recall) by pairing the command with the behavior.
+So, every time your dog is running towards you on his own, say the command “come” before your dog reaches you and reward your dog generously when he does.

-If your dog knows how to play fetch, but isn’t chasing the ball or bringing it back to you, it’s possible your dog is simply uninterested in the game.
+If you’re confident your dog knows how to play fetch, but still isn’t chasing the ball or bringing it back to you, it’s possible your dog is simply uninterested in the game.